chef/chef-web-docs/chef_master/source/install_server_pre.rst

 Capacity Planning
 =====================================================
-Read the `guidance around capacity planning </server_components.html#capacity-planning>`__ for information about how to choose the right toplogy for the Chef server.
+Read the `guidance around capacity planning </server_components.html#capacity-planning>`__ for information about how to choose the right topology for the Chef server.

 Hardware Requirements
 =====================================================